imagej/imagej.github.io/_pages/learn/faq.md

 # Compatibility

-## What is the difference between ImageJ 1.x and ImageJ2?
+## What is the difference between ImageJ and ImageJ2?

-[ImageJ 1.x](/software/imagej-1.x) is an extensible platform for scientific image analysis.
+[ImageJ](/software/imagej) is an extensible platform for scientific image analysis.
 [ImageJ2](/software/imagej2) is redesigned from the ground up to meet the same needs, yet engineered with future-proof flexibility to adapt to researchers' growing requirements (new data types, higher dimensionality, huge images, etc...).

-## Will ImageJ 1.x macros, plugins and scripts still work in ImageJ2?
+## Will ImageJ macros, plugins and scripts still work in ImageJ2?

 Yes.
-We are completely committed to 100% backwards compatibility with ImageJ 1.x.
-ImageJ2 includes the latest version of ImageJ 1.x "under the hood" so that existing macros, plugins and scripts will still run the same as before.
+We are completely committed to 100% backwards compatibility with the original ImageJ.
+ImageJ2 includes the latest version of ImageJ "under the hood" so that existing macros, plugins and scripts will still run the same as before.

-ImageJ2 user interfaces are just plugins; ImageJ2 runs with the *ImageJ 1.x UI* by default.
-But we have also created a new ImageJ2 user interface modeled after ImageJ 1.x to a very large extent, with all the same shortcut keys and behaviors whenever possible.
-Either way, ImageJ2 looks and feels like ImageJ 1.x, but with a powerful new infrastructure allowing it to process a wider variety of image data more quickly and easily.
+ImageJ2 user interfaces are just plugins; ImageJ2 runs with the *ImageJ UI* by default.
+But we have also created a new ImageJ2 user interface modeled after the original ImageJ to a very large extent, with all the same shortcut keys and behaviors whenever possible.
+Either way, ImageJ2 looks and feels like the original ImageJ, but with a powerful new infrastructure allowing it to process a wider variety of image data more quickly and easily.

 ## Does ImageJ2 support the ImageJ macro language?
 Is it deprecated?

-Thanks to the {% include github org='imagej' repo='imagej-legacy' label='ImageJ legacy layer' %}, [ImageJ 1.x](/software/imagej-1.x) [macros](/scripting/macro) will run unchanged in [ImageJ2](/software/imagej2), while also allowing to harness ImageJ2's new parameterized [scripting](/scripting) paradigm—something that was previously not possible with the macro language.
+Thanks to the {% include github org='imagej' repo='imagej-legacy' label='ImageJ legacy layer' %}, [ImageJ](/software/imagej) [macros](/scripting/macro) will run unchanged in [ImageJ2](/software/imagej2), while also allowing to harness ImageJ2's new parameterized [scripting](/scripting) paradigm—something that was previously not possible with the macro language.

-The ImageJ 1.x macro language has been extremely useful to many users.
+The ImageJ macro language has been extremely useful to many users.
 However, it has a substantial limitation: its functions are separate from those available from Java and the other scripting languages.

 In ImageJ2, the goal is to provide one unified set of functions, which is fully accessible from Java and all scripting languages.
-Hence, ImageJ2 plugins and scripts are more flexible than [ImageJ 1.x](/software/imagej-1.x) [plugins](/plugins) and [macros](/scripting/macro).
+Hence, ImageJ2 plugins and scripts are more flexible than [ImageJ](/software/imagej) [plugins](/plugins) and [macros](/scripting/macro).
 They can run [headless](/learn/headless) on a server, and are accessible from various applications such as CellProfiler, [KNIME](/software/knime), OMERO, and headless from the command line.
-We would encourage newly developed scripts and plugins to use the ImageJ2 API since it offers these advantages, but the ImageJ 1.x API will remain accessible, too.
+We would encourage newly developed scripts and plugins to use the ImageJ2 API since it offers these advantages, but the ImageJ API will remain accessible, too.

-## Can I call ImageJ 1.x API from an ImageJ2 command?
+## Can I call ImageJ API from an ImageJ2 command?

 Yes, although it is not recommended.
-You will lose most of the advantages of ImageJ2 if you embed calls to ImageJ 1.x within your command.
-ImageJ 1.x is rather tightly coupled to AWT and hence does not work well headless.
+You will lose most of the advantages of ImageJ2 if you embed calls to ImageJ within your command.
+The original ImageJ is tightly coupled to AWT and hence does not work well headless.
 For details, see the [Headless](/learn/headless) page.

-## Can I call ImageJ2 API from an ImageJ 1.x plugin?
+## Can I call ImageJ2 API from an ImageJ plugin?

 Yes, see the [call-modern-from-legacy](https://github.com/imagej/tutorials/blob/d3ff8e818bb26cb4713371878b239b36cb7d4877/howtos/src/main/java/howto/adv/ModernFromLegacy.java) tutorial example.

-## How do I find equivalent commands between ImageJ 1.x and ImageJ2 API?
+## How do I find equivalent commands between the ImageJ and ImageJ2 APIs?

 [ImageJ1-ImageJ2 cheat sheet](/develop/ij1-ij2-cheat-sheet) is available.